loanzen/zen-assignments/mini_elastic.md

 ### Directions

 - you can use any programming language of your choice
+- try and complete the assignment is given time.
+It's totally fine even if it's not complete.
+We would love to check the assignment anyway.
+- keeping above point in mind, attempt the assignment in the order that it is mentioned.
 - you should design your solution keeping scalability in mind, a search engine is usually scalable to terrabytes of data
 - call us if you have any trouble understading anything